The Texas Grants Resource Center, part of the University of Texas at Austin, is an important resource for help in accessing funding information:

 The Foundation Center has been doing this for a long time.
 Staff collect information about foundations (including those without websites) and create a searchable database of foundation information.
 The Center also offers a basic version of their searchable database.
 The Texas Grants Resource Center arranges for access: Foundation Directory Online - Essential.
 For a comparison of the basic and preminum versions, along with pricing, see the information page.

-Guidestarproclaims itself to be "the world's largest source of information on nonprofit organizations," including foundations.
-There's a free search option and a "premium" option, which requires payment.
+Guidestar claims to be "the world's largest source of information on nonprofit organizations," including foundations.
+There's a basic search option and a "premium" option.

 NOZA provides "the world’s largest searchable database of charitable donations," including foundation grants.
 Some information is offered for free, though payment is required for advanced options.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.